Gabrielhephzibah/SpeedRoomMatingApp/README.md

 -   Used Dagger2 for dependency injection of classes because it allows easy partitioning of related dependencies into different containers.

--   It helps to construct instances of my classes and satisfies their dependencies which means I don't need to keep instantiating my classes all over the app and this helps in app optimization and reduces boilerplate code hence making it more readable and testable
+-  Because It helps to construct instances of my classes and satisfies their dependencies which means I don't need to keep instantiating my classes all over the app and this helps in app optimization and reduces boilerplate code hence making it more readable and testable